 Beyond the 4 C:s

-Ideal Cut
+Ideal Grinding

 Even though Round diamonds is the only shape that comes with a Cut Grade on the certificate, fancy shapes does have ideal cuts to keep in mind when purchasing.
 Please read more about fancy shaped diamonds here